1905 it begins!

 The death of Father Plasse in 1952 brought Father Ernest Martineau to the parish as Pastor.
 His stay was short and he was succeeded by Father Henry J. Laliberte in February of 1955.

-Since 1980, OLGH has grown from a rural to suburban parish, reflecting the growth in the town of Burrillville.
+Since the end of the 20th Century, OLGH has grown from a rural to suburban parish, reflecting the growth in the town of Burrillville.
 In 1994, parishioner Richard Lapierre was ordained a permanent deacon and continues to faithfully serve OLGH.
 Several pastors have come and gone since 1980, each bringing with them their respective gifts, vision and sensibilities.

 REV. HORMISDAS MAILLOUX 1905-1911